 =========================================

-Stream-Interop provides an interoperable package of standard interfaces for working with stream resources in PHP 8.4+.
+Stream-Interop provides an interoperable package of standard interfaces for working with stream resources in PHP 8.4 or later.
 It reflects, refines, and reconciles the common practices identified within [several pre-existing projects](./README-RESEARCH.md).

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://datatracker.ietf.org/doc/bcp14/) ([RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119), [RFC 8174](https://datatracker.ietf.org/doc/html/rfc8174)).